Across the Pennsy tracks from this tower was the Englewood Station.

 Rock Island class P-33 4-6-2 Pacific-type #901, leading an outbound three car suburban train past the interlocking tower at Englewood Union Station in August of 1946.

 [The Rock Island is leaving Chicago.
-The two story building just to the right of the train is the interlocking tower. in the southeast quadrant.
-On the right side of the photo, on the other side of the Pennsy tracks, is part of the Englewood Union Station. ]
+The two story building just to the right of the train is the interlocking tower in the southeast quadrant of the junction with the Pennsy.
+On the right side of the photo, on the other side of the Pennsy tracks, is part of the Englewood Union Station.]

 Bill Molony posted again